ProjectEvergreen/greenwood/www/pages/docs/configuration.md

 ```

 ### Workspace
 Workspace path for your project where all your project files will be located.
 You can change it by passing a string.
-Using an absolute URL is recommened.
+Using an absolute path is recommened.

 #### Example
 ```render js